 Since then, the University has received a monthly check (and will for about the next three decades), representing the royalties paid each time one of Gannon’s songs is performed, used in a movie or television program, played on an airplane’s sound system, or streamed online with services such as Spotify, Pandora or Apple Music.
 The song can be heard played frequently in Looney Tune cartoons and TV shows, including “Gilmore Girls” and “Star Trek: Voyager,” as well as in the films Lethal Weapon and The Polar Express.

-Trivia about the royalties benefiting St. Lawrence was even featured in a recent tweet sent out Dec.
-15 on Jeopardy!’s Twitter account.
+In 2015, The Washington Post featured an article about J. Kimball “Kim” Gannon's classic Christmas song I'll Be Home for Christmas" and its ties to St. Lawrence University.
+Trivia about the royalties benefiting St. Lawrence was even featured in a recent tweet sent out on Dec.
+15, 2017, on Jeopardy!’s Twitter account.

 Since September 2000, St. Lawrence has received more than $488,800 in royalties from Gannon’s music, with nearly $30,000 earned this year alone.

 The song title inspired the 1998 film I’ll Be Home For Christmas, which followed two made-for-TV movies in 1988 and 1997.
 All of them featured the familiar tune on their soundtracks.